+- 1. Practice: List two ways that you might recruit participants from each of the following populations:

+- 1. elderly adults

+- 2. unemployed people

+- 3. regular exercisers

+- 4. math majors

-- 1. Practice: List two ways that you might recruit participants from each of the following populations: (a) elderly adults, (b) unemployed people, (c) regular exercisers, and (d) math majors. - 2.
-Discussion: Imagine a study in which you will visually present participants with a list of 20 words, one at a time, wait for a short time, and then ask them to recall as many of the words as they can.
+- 2. Discussion: Imagine a study in which you will visually present participants with a list of 20 words, one at a time, wait for a short time, and then ask them to recall as many of the words as they can.
 In the stressed condition, they are told that they might also be chosen to give a short speech in front of a small audience.
 In the unstressed condition, they are not told that they might have to give a speech.
 What are several specific things that you could do to standardize the procedure?